ohnosequences/sbt-github-release/Readme.md

 There are some other tasks which work as intermediate checks:

 * `ghreleaseGetCredentials` — checks Github OAuth token and helps to set it if needed
-* `ghreleaseCheckRepo` — checks that the repository exists and is accessible
+* `ghreleaseGetRepo` — checks that the repository exists and is accessible
-* `ghreleaseCheckReleaseBuilder` — checks that Github repo contains the tag and there is no release based on it yet
+* `ghreleaseGetReleaseBuilder` — checks that Github repo contains the tag and there is no release based on it yet

 ### Credentials